Editor’s note: This blog post was last updated on by

-South America is a fascinating and enchanting part of the world, and our amazing cruise itinerary showcases some of the best that the region has to offer.
-From the seductive heat and vibrant energy of Rio de Janiero to the icy glaciers of the Chilean fjords, this is a holiday you don’t want to miss.
+South America is a fascinating and enchanting part of the world, and a handful of cruise lines will show you the best the region has to offer.
+From the seductive heat and vibrant energy of Rio de Janeiro in Brazil to the icy glaciers of the Chilean fjords, this is a holiday you don’t want to miss!

-If you aren’t already desperate to visit South America, the itinerary for this wonderful tour, which includes a 14-night cruise on the luxurious MS Zaandam, will convince you that it shouldn’t be missed!
+If you aren’t already desperate to visit South America, check out these must-visit destinations.
+This list will convince you that a cruise holiday to South America shouldn’t be missed!

-The dramatically beautiful city, set between the ocean and the mountains, is best seen from above, so consider a ride on the funicular to the top of Cerro San Christobal if you’re lucky enough to get a clear day.
-For a glimpse at the old city, and to discover some amazing local boutique shops, take a stroll around one of the historic quarters, such as Barrio Yungay or Barrio Italia.
-Santiago also has a flourishing food scene, which showcases indigenous cooking methods and local produce, so be sure to stop off for some food as you explore the city.
+The dramatically beautiful city, set between the ocean and the mountains, is best seen from above, so consider a ride on the funicular to the top of Cerro San Cristobal if you’re lucky enough to get a clear day.
+For a glimpse at the old city and to discover some amazing local boutique shops, take a stroll around one of the historic quarters, such as Barrio Yungay or Barrio Italia.
+Santiago also has a flourishing food scene.
+Showcasing indigenous cooking methods and local produce, be sure to stop for some authentic fare as you explore the city.

-After you have explored Santiago, your South American cruise will begin in earnest, as you sail off into the sunset.
-The first two ports of call are Puerto Montt and Puerto Chacabuco, stunning settlements surrounded by unparalleled natural beauty.
-Both relatively unspoilt, you will find more to do in the touristy Puerto Montt, but Puerto Chacabuco makes for a breathtakingly beautiful visit if you want to enjoy almost untouched nature.
+Puerto Montt and Puerto Chacabuco are stunning settlements surrounded by unparalleled natural beauty.
+Both relatively unspoilt, you will find more to do in the touristy Puerto Montt.
+However, Puerto Chacabuco makes for a breathtakingly beautiful visit if you want to enjoy virtually untouched nature.

-Next on your itinerary is Stanley, capital of the Falkland Islands.
-Built on a north-facing slope so that its brightly painted wooden homes get as much sunlight as possible, the city overlooks the beautiful harbour.
-British influence can still be seen in the city, which has iconic red phone boxes and several quaint old inns.
-Explore the city on foot and search out the many military and marine monuments that are dotted about.
-The Falklands are renowned for their beautiful leather and woollen products, so this is also the perfect place to find souvenir to take home.
+Built on a north-facing slope so that its brightly painted wooden homes get as much sunlight as possible, Stanley, the capital of the Falkland Islands, overlooks the beautiful harbour.
+British influence still permeates the city, which has iconic red phone boxes and several quaint old inns.
+Explore the city on foot and search out the many militaries and marine monuments dotted about.
+The Falklands are renowned for their beautiful leather and woollen products.
+This is the perfect place to find a souvenir to take home!

-A trip to the exquisite Iguazu Falls is likely to be one of the highlights of your trip, as few things can compare to the awesome spectacle of 275 individual waterfalls thundering into the river below.
-Tourists and locals have been fascinated by these breath-taking falls for centuries, and several myths and legends attempt to explain their origin.
+A trip to the exquisite Iguazu Falls is likely to be one of the highlights of your trip.
+Very few things can compare to the awesome spectacle of 275 individual waterfalls thundering into the river below.
+The breathtaking waterfalls have fascinated tourists and locals for centuries.
+Even several myths and legends attempt to explain their origin.